alaa-alsalehi/murshad/N8N_INTEGRATION.md

 ### Authentication Headers

-If API keys are configured, webhooks will include:
+If Basic Authentication is configured, webhooks will include:
-- `X-API-Key`: API Key
+- `Authorization`: `Basic <base64_encoded_username:password>`

-- `X-API-Secret`: API Secret (if configured)
+The credentials are automatically encoded using Base64 and included in the Authorization header.

 ### Setting Up n8n Webhooks